-The permittee shall develop and submit all special conditions implementation plans and study plans required under Part III to EPA for review, comment and approval.
-EPA will coordinate with other involved federal agencies and DOEE during the review, comment and approval of these plans and their implementation.
+The permittee shall develop and submit all special condition implementation plans and study plans required under Part III to EPA for review.
+EPA will coordinate with other involved federal agencies and DOEE during the review of these plans and their implementation.
 Involved federal agencies are not limited to those identified in this permit.

 The permittee is authorized to discharge in accordance with the terms and conditions set forth in Part I of this permit.
-This permit maybe modified if the aluminum effluent discharge concentration result in exceedance of the aluminum water quality criteria in Outfalls 007, 008 and 009.
+This permit may be modified if the aluminum effluent discharge concentration result in exceedance of the aluminum water quality criteria in Outfalls 007, 008 and 009.